nathan-lindstedt/randomization_tests/docs/ROADMAP.md

 ### Hyperedge testing

-- [ ] Generalise the Kennedy joint test to arbitrary hyperedges declared in the specification.
+- [ ] Generalise joint tests to arbitrary hyperedges
+  declared in the specification.
 A hyperedge {X₁, X₂, X₃} → Y triggers joint row-wise permutation of exposure residuals for X₁, X₂, X₃ simultaneously, with the test statistic being the